luisfranc123/MLDS6_Project/docs/modeling/baseline_models.md

 ## Model Description

-We chose the XGBoost Regressor model as our baseline model due to its well-known efficiency and performance.
+We implemented XGBoost Regressor and Random Forest Regressor approaches as our baseline models due to their well-known efficiency and performance when dealing with nonlinear multiple regression problems.

 ## Input Variables